weavora/doctrine-extensions/README.md

 Stability
 ---------

 **It's not stable yet**.
-Please, use it in your own risk.
+Please, use it at your own risk.

 Requirements
 ------------

-- Any flavor of PHP 5.3 or above should do
+- Any flavor of PHP 5.3 or later should do
 - [optional] PHPUnit 3.5+ to execute the test suite (phpunit --version)

 Submitting bugs and feature requests